Understanding multi-fidelity training of machine-learned force-fields: Related Work

 \subsection{Pre-training and Fine-tuning}

-Pre-training aims to equip a model with a transferable data representation.
-This allows for improved accuracy when fine-tuning on specific, data-limited tasks, compared to training the model from scratch using only the task-specific data.\cite{Chen-20-02,Mikolov-13-01, Peters-18-02}

-In the context of MLFFs, pre-training on abundant, low-fidelity data followed by fine-tuning on scarce, high-fidelity data has consistently demonstrated significant improvements in model accuracy.\cite{Pilania-17-03, Smith-19-07, Egorova-20-10, Shui-22-10, Gardner-24-03, Cui-24-11} For example, Smith \textit{et al.} showed that pre-training on DFT energies and forces before fine-tuning on CC energies yields substantially higher accuracy than training solely on CC energies.\cite{Smith-19-07} Similarly, Alavi \textit{et al.} found that fine-tuning a DFT-pre-trained model with CC labels dramatically improves predictions of anharmonic vibrational frequencies.\cite{Alavi-25-01} The benefits of pre-training extend to various low-fidelity data sources, such as empirical force fields,\cite{Shui-22-10} other MLFFs,\cite{Gardner-24-03} density functional tight binding methods,\cite{Cui-24-11} and different density functionals.\cite{Pilania-17-03,Egorova-20-10} More recently, fine-tuning pre-trained ``foundation models'' on high-fidelity labels has also proven to be highly data-efficient.\cite{Yang-24-05}
+Pre-training equips models with transferable representations learned from auxiliary data, enabling higher accuracy when fine-tuning on a specific, data-limited task than training from scratch.\cite{Chen-20-02,Mikolov-13-01,Peters-18-02} In the context of MLFFs, pre-training on abundant, low-fidelity data followed by fine-tuning on scarce, high-fidelity data has consistently demonstrated significant improvements in model accuracy (i.e., positive transfer).\cite{Pilania-17-03,Smith-19-07,Egorova-20-10,Shui-22-10,Gardner-24-03,Cui-24-11,Alavi-25-01} For example, Smith \textit{et al.} showed that pre-training on DFT energies and forces before fine-tuning on CC energies yields higher accuracy than training solely on CC energies.\cite{Smith-19-07} Similarly, Alavi \textit{et al.} found that fine-tuning a DFT-pre-trained model with CC labels dramatically improves predictions of anharmonic vibrational frequencies.\cite{Alavi-25-01} Positive transfer can also be obtained when using other low-fidelity data sources, such as empirical force fields,\cite{Shui-22-10} other MLFFs,\cite{Morrow-2022-IndirectLearning,Gardner-24-03,Gardner-2025-DistillationAtomistic} density functional tight binding methods,\cite{Cui-24-11} and different density functionals.\cite{Pilania-17-03,Egorova-20-10} More recently, fine-tuning pre-trained foundation models on high-fidelity labels has also proven to be highly data-efficient.\cite{Yang-24-05}